mulle-cc/mulle-genstrings/README.md

 In order for this script to work, you have to register with Microsoft and get the proper secret into `~/.mulle-genstrings-v0/secret`.
 Currently the MS translation API is free for small loads.

-## Releasenotes

-*** 18.48.5 ***

-* use VERBOSE environment variable to slightly more output
-* fix a variety of (apparently harmless) bugs introduced by being able to specify the "-s" option.

-*** 18.48.4 ***

-* genstrings doesn't merge anymore by default, you have to explicity specify a strings file to merge with "-m".

 ## Author

 Coded by Nat! on 16.10.2014